Registering for Admission

 When applications are considered, the following will be taken into account:

-Once a place has been offered by the Head, parents are asked to complete the ‘Enrolment Agreement and Parental Consent Form’ if they wish to accept the place.
+Once a place has been offered by the Headmaster, parents are asked to complete the ‘Enrollment Agreement and Parental Consent Form’ if they wish to accept the place.
 This is then contractually binding and requires parents to give one term’s written notification of termination.